Manalelaidouni/Caption-Web-App/README.md

 <br>

-The following scripts use packages in your conda environment, to activate the conda environment you created earlier within the shell session, we need the path to your `conda.sh` script installation location, this script is located in the `etc/profile.d/` directory of your Miniconda or Anaconda installation, make sure to use the absolute path.
+The following scripts use packages in your conda environment, to activate the conda environment you created earlier within the shell session, we need the path to your `conda.sh` script installation location, **this script is located in the `etc/profile.d/` directory of your Miniconda or Anaconda installation, make sure to use the absolute path.**

-To generate necessary pickles for pre and post-processing, run the following shell script :
+**To generate necessary pickles for pre and post-processing**, run the following shell script :

   ```
   chmod +x create_vocab.sh